top of page

 Caring for America

 As an FRW member, you can also get involved with our local community.
-Every year, we do something a little different.
-In 2023, we got involved with referendum project at Better Together New Mexico as well as the Desert Rose Women's Center.
-In 2024, we spear headed the Family Month Project, a call for a National Family Month, and achieved national recognition.
+Currently, we support Better Together New Mexico as well as the Desert Rose Women's Center.
+We also support the Family Month Project, a call for a National Family Month.

 Spreading the Word